-Plant rust causes the crop to have tiny patches that are orange or red-brown.
-Most of the time, this type of disease doesn’t significantly affect the plant and can be ignored.
+Plant rust causes the crop to have tiny orange or red-brown patches.
+This type of disease doesn’t significantly affect the plant and can be ignored most of the time.

-The most common symptoms of this type of the disease are when the leaf turns yellowish and turns completely brown.
+The most common symptoms of this disease are when the leaf turns yellowish and turns completely brown.
 But then again, you can also see a grey color under the blade of the plant.

-For an acre of land, a good farmer can harvest between 1000-1500kg of beetroots.
+A good farmer can harvest between 1000-and 1500kg of beetroots for an acre of land.
 Use your hands to pull the beetroots by the leaves from the ground.